bytebase/bytebase.com/content/blog/database-as-code-landscape.md

 ![_](/content/blog/database-as-code-landscape/bytebase-schema-review.webp)

 Bytebase is envisioned to be the counterpart of GitLab / GitHub to manage the database development aspect.
-It's positioned as a Database DevOps solution for team collaboration.
+It's positioned as a Database DevSecOps solution for team collaboration.

 ![_](/content/blog/database-as-code-landscape/bytebase-position.webp)